instantiations/tonel-vast/README.md

   </p>
 </p>

 For [Instantiations](https://www.instantiations.com/) and VASmalltalk, having git support is a priority.
-The first step is to have a Tonel format writer and reader.
+The first step is to have a plaintext file based output and input for the sources of its Applications.

-[Tonel](https://github.com/pharo-vcs/tonel) is the current file format widely accepted by the Smalltalk community to store source code on disk for a friendly VCS like Git.
+[Tonel](https://github.com/pharo-vcs/tonel) is the current file format widely accepted by the Smalltalk community to store source code on disk with a VCS-friendly format.

 ## License
 - The code is licensed under [MIT](LICENSE).